By having a robust API, gives you the freedom to automate tasks, and therefore make managing your network infrastructure that much simpler.

 Dec 7th, 2022

 Let´s talk about automation.
 A robust API gives you the freedom to automate tasks and, in our case, make managing your network infrastructure that much simpler.
 In this blog, let´s dig deeper into APIs, what they are, and ultimately how they can be used for DDI network automation within the Micetro API.

-Although automation can take form in a non-programmatic way (such as through a GUI), we cannot examine it without talking about API.
-After all, automation is at its best when it’s, well, automated.
-(And hidden from the end-user.)
+Automation can take form in a non-programmatic way (such as through a GUI), but we cannot examine it without talking about API.
+After all, automation is at its best when it’s automated.

-API is just an abstraction.
+API is just an abstraction layer.
 When you’re using an application on your phone or computer, you connect to API endpoints of the operating system in order to communicate with the system.
-When you look up an address in Google Maps, a database entry in SQL, or just posting a comment on a website — all you do is send and receive data (text, more often than not) through APIs.
+When you look up an address in Google Maps, a database entry in SQL, or just posting a comment on a website, all you do is send and receive data through APIs.

-In IP infrastructure automation, APIs are used to communicate with web services in the same way: pulling and pushing data.
+In IP infrastructure automation, APIs are used to communicate with web services by pulling and pushing data.
 You can pull DNS zone information from Azure, send it to Akamai Fast DNS, ask about the DHCP leases on your Cisco router, or find the first available IP address in a subnet on your corporate network — all through the API.
-Even the user interface for the Men&Mice Suite is “just” a graphical frontend for the API.
+Micetro is, simply put, a graphical frontend for the API.

 When we talk about APIs in this quite specific context, we usually mean SOAP or REST.
-The Men&Mice Suite, in particular, uses the SOAP API to do its magic internally but provides a REST API for users as well.
+Micetro, in particular, uses the SOAP API to do its magic internally but provides a REST API for users as well.